jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

   (d) prescribing precautions to be taken for the protection of persons or property from accident or damage:
   (e) regulating traffic, whether pedestrian or vehicular, and the provision and use of parking places for vehicles at the airport:
   (f) prescribing the times, terms, and conditions upon which the public may enter or be in or upon the airport:
-  (ff) providing for the establishing and maintaining of facilities at the airport for the reception and storage of lost property, and, after the insertion of suitable advertisements in a newspaper circulating in the district where the airport is situated, providing for the sale by way of auction of any such property that is unclaimed after being held by the authority for not less than 3 months:
+  (ff) providing for the establishing and maintaining of facilities at the airport for the reception and storage of lost property, and, after publicising the sale in what the authority considers to be a fair and reasonable manner, providing for the sale by way of auction of any such property that is unclaimed after being held by the authority for not less than 3 months:
     provided that in the case of lost property which is perishable or valueless the bylaws may provide for the disposal of the property in such manner as may be determined by the authority:
   (g) prescribing charges for the use of parking spaces for vehicles or for the admission of members of the public to the airport or to any land adjacent to the airport owned or controlled by the airport authority:
   (h) prescribing charges for the use of the airport or any part thereof for air pageants, sports meetings, and such other matters in respect of which no charge is prescribed by regulations under the Civil Aviation Act 1990: